Leader

 Research

-• Glycomic characterization of tumor-derived extracellular vesicles:
+• Glycomic characterization of tumor-derived extracellular vesicles (Hungarian Academy of Sciences Lendület Program, Lendület LP2023-19/2023):

 The research aims to develop methods for characterizing N-glycopeptides and glycosaminoglycans (GAGs) in extracellular vesicles (EVs) isolated from lung cancer cell lines.
 The long term goal is to identify predictive glycan markers in circulating tumor-derived extracellular vesicles predicting resistance against immune checkpoint inhibitor therapy in non-small cell lung cancer.